Mission and Goals

-- The School Director must be PMA Certified.
+- The School Director must be NCPT Certified.

 - The school must adhere to the PMA Code of Ethics.

 Complete DiplomaThe Complete Diploma fulfills the guidelines of the PMA Pilates School Approval Program (PSAP) requiring 450 hours of study.
-Upon completion, the candidate may request a letter of recommendation from Jolita Trahan to access the Pilates Method Alliance (PMA) examination.
+Upon completion, the candidate may request a letter of recommendation from Jolita Trahan to access the examination of the National Pilates Certification Program (NPCP).
 Studies to achieve the Complete Diploma begin with the Matwork training, which consists of 120 hours of study.
 During and after the Matwork training respectively, Pilates Network will conduct the Small Equipment workshop and One-to-One course in preparation for the Studio training, where the complete repertoire on large apparatus is studied.
 The Studio training consists of 280 hours of study.
 Specialized workshops (50 hours) can be completed at any time.
 The small apparatus workshop (which includes the magic circle) is required for diploma completion.
-Other workshop topics may vary, for example: Tri-Dimensional Anatomy, Scoliosis, Stability of the shoulder girdle, Pilates for Hip Replacement, Mio-fascial lines, and more.
+Other workshop topics may vary, for example: Anatomy in 3D, Scoliosis, Stability of the shoulder girdle, Pilates for Hip Replacement, Mio-fascial lines, and more.
 Upon satisfactory completion of all academic and skill requirements, and when all financial obligations to the school have been met, the school will award a “Certificate of Competency”.
-NOTE: completion of the 450-hour program does not guarantee emission of the PMA certification nor a contract of employment.
+NOTE: completion of the 450-hour program does not guarantee the candidate to become a Nationallly Certified Pilates Teacher (NCPT) nor a contract of employment.